s3alfisc/summclust/cran-comments.md

 ## R CMD check results

++ re-submission:

+I received the following comments, all of which have been addressed.

+I further reran tests on rhub and github actions, all of which passed.
+I am sorry about the title case error from the last submission - I only ran rhub once, which notified me of the error, and did not rerun it as I thought I had appropriately addressed the issue.

+1) The Title field should be in title case.
+Current version is:
+   'Module to compute Custer Specific Information for Regression Models with Clustered Errors, including Leverage and Influence Statistics'

+   In title case that is:
+   'Module to Compute Custer Specific Information for Regression Models with Clustered Errors, Including Leverage and Influence Statistics'

+but please also reduce to less than 65 chars.

+2)  Please use undirected quotes on the Description field above.

+3) Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:10.....> or <arXiv:.....>?

 + sumbission 7:

 A while back, I received the following comments by the CRAN team, summarized in this [github issue](https://github.com/s3alfisc/summclust/issues/9).